e-zk/site/posts/talking-computers.md

 It's like we're both playing pretend.

 Purely as an interface to a tool chat seems lossy.
-It is easy for either side of the conversation to be "misinterpereted", for context to be lost.
+It is easy for either side of the conversation to be "misinterpreted", for context to be lost.
 Further it just feels plain weird to me to speak to a computer, and I hate it when it "speaks" back.